Dr Jessica Johnson BA (Hons), MPhil, PhD (Cantab)

 • Thinking Anthropologically (core module for first-year undergraduates)

-• Studying Societies (anthropology) (core module for first-year undergraduates)
+• Studying Societies: Social Anthropology (core module for first-year undergraduates)

-• Anthropology and Its Regions (core module for first-year undergraduates)
+• Around the World with Anthropology (core module for first-year undergraduates)

 • Research Skills and Methods in African Studies (core module for postgraduate students)